twomuchCatsriel/TeamSeasReact/README.md

 # TeamSeasReact
 A school project where we had to make a website for a Non-profit.
 I got to choose #TeamSeas because I think they're awesome.
+Project is written in Norwegian, and does //NOT// INCLUDE ACTUAL DONATION LINKS.

 # Stack
 This project is built using Vite's REACT Template, without a framework.
 I considered using Next.JS, but since I'm still not entirely comfortable around REACT as of starting this project, I decided against it.